Acts 20

 Acts 20 is the twentieth chapter of the Acts of the Apostles in the Christian New Testament of the Bible.
 It records the third missionary journey of Paul the Apostle.
 The narrator and his companions ("we") play an active part in the developments in this chapter.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke the Evangelist composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 38 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: